 Thinking about a medical writer career?
 Here are some additional resources to help you out as you navigate your journey:

 - Medical writer associations – there are plenty of local and national associations, like the American Medical Writers Association, that have great networking options and face-to-face meetups

 - LinkedIn groups – search for medical writing groups on LinkedIn – here are many active groups with thousands of members

-- Writing courses – there are generic writing courses and specific medical writing courses which may help you work out which type of medical writer you want to be
+- Writing courses – there are generic writing courses and specific medical writing courses which may help you work out your unique medical writer career path

-- Online networking groups – groups on Facebook and Google Plus often have writers who are ready to help you out with real-time responses
+- Online networking groups – groups on Facebook often have writers who are ready to help you out with real-time responses

-- Blogs and advice – browse the free advice on Health Writer Hub – we write about everything from where to find free journal articles to clinical trial design – and more!
+- Blogs and advice – browse the blog on Health Writer Hub; we write about everything from medical writer careers to where to find free journal articles to clinical trial design and more!